kingofnull/CX93010-CallerId-Monitor/README.md

 [![enter image description here][4]][4]

-And this is my working code based on yours:
+And this is the final based on this rules:

     using System;
     using System.Collections.Generic;